Grrrben/observe/README.md

 # Observe

-Citizen Science project dag foto's van 1 object of landschap door de tijd vastlegt.
+Citizen Science project that continuously documents pictures of a given subject.

 ## Stack